0xAlphaDevs/ZeroTrace/README.md

 - Update the deployer private keys in `vite-hardhat/.env`
 - Have funds in the deployer account
 - Add keys for alchemy (to act as a node) in `vite-hardhat/.env`

-Feel free to contribute with other networks in `hardhat.config.ts`